Richard Findlater

 Richard Findlater (1921–1985) was a British theatre critic and biographer.

 Early life

 He was born Kenneth Bruce Findlater Bain, but worked under the pen-name Richard Findlater.

 Career

 Findlater was arts editor for The Observer, and became assistant editor in 1963.

-He wrote 18 books, including biographies of Michael Redgrave, Peggy Ashcroft, Laurence Olivier, Ralph Richardson, Lillian Baylis and Joseph Grimaldi; the definitive history of stage censorship, Banned; and an account of contemporary British theatre, The Unholy Trade.
+He wrote 18 books, including biographies of Michael Redgrave, Peggy Ashcroft, Laurence Olivier, Ralph Richardson, Lillian Baylis and Joseph Grimaldi; a history of stage censorship, Banned; and an account of contemporary British theatre, The Unholy Trade.